metabase/metabase/docs/installation-and-operation/upgrading-metabase.md

 In general, regular backups (especially backups before upgrading), are the best policy, so we recommend reverting to a backup of your application database to roll back an upgrade.

 But if you've made changes to your application database since upgrading that you want to keep, you may be able to use the `migrate down` command to roll back your Metabase application database to support the previous Metabase version you were running.
+When Metabase upgrades to a new version, it runs migrations that may change the application database schema.
+The `migrate down` command undoes those schema changes.
+In general, we recommend restoring from a backup (the backup that you definitely remembered to generate before upgrading), and only using the `migrate down` command if you really need to keep changes made after your upgrade.

-To roll back your Metabase application database:
+### Migrating down using the JAR file

 1. Change into the directory where you're running the upgraded Metabase JAR.
 2. If you haven't already, stop the current, upgraded instance.